Trump Administration's Delay In Census Printing Sets Up Count's 'Biggest Risk'

 Census Bureau officials have testified that printing the 2020 census materials could be delayed until Oct.
 31 "with exceptional effort and additional resources."

-But Thompson, who worked at the bureau for 27 years before becoming the agency's director, said waiting until the fall "seems to be extremely risky."
+But Thompson, who worked at the bureau for 27 years before becoming the agency's director, said waiting until fall "seems to be extremely risky."

 "There will come a time when there just won't be enough time," he said.
 "There's only so many printing presses, and there's only so many hours in the day."